LARP: Learner-Agnostic Robust Data Prefiltering: Introduction

 \section{Introduction}

-The availability of large, public datasets has been crucial for the recent successes of statistical and machine learning methods.
-For example, public benchmarks such as ImageNET \cite{deng2009imagenet} and GLUE \cite{wang2019glue} have enabled the creation of numerous pre-trained and competitive models, readily available for adoption and fine-tuning by practitioners in any industry.
-Similarly, public healthcare datasets, e.g. the public data on the COVID-19 pandemic released by the WHO\footnote{\texttt{https://data.who.int/dashboards/covid19/data}}, can serve as a valuable reference to medical professionals for estimating statistics about common diseases and treatments.
+The availability of large, public datasets has underpinned recent successes of statistical and machine learning methods.
+For example, public benchmarks such as ImageNet \citep{deng2009imagenet} and GLUE \citep{wang2019glue} have enabled the creation of numerous pre-trained and competitive models, readily available for adoption and fine-tuning by practitioners in any industry.
+Similarly, public healthcare datasets, e.g., the public data on the COVID-19 pandemic released by the WHO\footnote{\texttt{https://data.who.int/dashboards/covid19/data}}, can serve as a valuable reference to medical professionals for estimating statistics about common diseases and treatments.

-Despite their attractiveness, public datasets often contain noisy, inaccurate or even maliciously manipulated data \cite{carlini2024poisoning}.
-Since statistical methods are vulnerable to data contamination, such data issues can damage the accuracy of the downstream learning procedures applied on top of public data.
-For example, the Common Crawl web corpus, a widely used dataset in foundation model training, is known to contain toxic, biased, and factually incorrect content \cite{gehman2020realtoxicityprompts, dodge2021documenting}.
-Models trained on such data, including early versions of GPT-3 \cite{brown2020language}, have consequently been shown to produce toxic or biased outputs \cite{stiennon2020learning}.
-Another impact of public data inaccuracies manifested during the COVID-19 pandemic, as estimates of the disease mortality based on (hastily-collected) early public data on the virus spread were later reported to be underestimates \cite{msemburi2023estimates}.
+Despite their attractiveness, public datasets are often susceptible to noisy, inaccurate or even maliciously manipulated data \citep{carlini2024poisoning}.
+Since statistical methods are vulnerable to data contamination, such issues can damage the accuracy of downstream learning procedures applied on top of public data.
+For example, large web corpora used for language-model pretraining have been found to contain some toxic, biased, and otherwise problematic samples \citep{gehman2020realtoxicityprompts, dodge2021documenting, luccioni2021what}.
+Models trained on such data have consequently been shown to sometimes produce toxic or biased outputs when prompted \citep{gehman2020realtoxicityprompts}.
+Similarly, the LAION-5B dataset \citep{schuhmann2022laion}, a widely-used open image-text corpus, has been found to contain some synthetic images that can harm downstream model training \citep{alemohammad2023self}.
+Another impact of public data inaccuracies manifested during the COVID-19 pandemic.
+Early public data often had to be collected based on limited testing capacity and early estimates of the disease mortality were later reported to be underestimates \citep{msemburi2023estimates}.